Travelling With Power Banks: Are They Allowed On Planes?

 Converting mAh to Wh

-To calculate the Watt-hours (Wh) for your power bank, you will need to know the milliampere-hours (mAh) and the voltage (V) of your power bank - these are typically listed on the power bank or in its user manual.
-Generally speaking, the voltage for most power banks is typically 3.7V with some going up to 5V, though this may not always be the case.
+To calculate the Watt-hours (Wh) for your power bank, you will need to know its milliampere-hours (mAh) and voltage (V).
+These are typically listed on the power bank or in its user manual.
+Most power banks have a standard voltage of 3.7V, but some can go up to 5V, especially if they're designed to support higher-speed charging.

 Finding a Suitable Power Bank